-hiv treatment bulletin(e) htb(e): volume 2 number 5/6 may\june 2013 CONTENTS 2 2 6 EDITORIAL CONFERENCE REPORTS 14th International Workshop on Clinical Pharmacology, 22-24 April 2013, Amsterdam - Introduction - Population pharmacokinetics of efavirenz to inform dosing in children three months of age and above - Bilirubin as a surrogate marker for atazanavir in children - Transplacental transfer of atazanavir and neonatal hyperbilirubinaemia - Tenofovir population pharmacokinetics in pregnancy - Effect of rifampicin on BMS-663068 in healthy volunteers - Coformulated darunavir/cobicistat: an alternative to separate ritonavir boosting - Continuous infusion of T-20 in multidrug resistant patient with intolerance of s.c. injections CONFERENCE REPORTS 20th Conference on Retroviruses and Opportunistic Infections (CROI), 3-6 March 2013, Atlanta - Introduction - Small increase in birth defects in the French Perinatal Cohort - Uptake and retention in Malawi's Option B+ programme - Optimising ART initiation in pregnancy through linkage of services vs integration of ART into antenatal care - Cardiovascular disease and other non-AIDS defining events - Dramatic advances at CROI for HCV treatment: telaprevir, boceprevir, faldaprevir, sofosbuvir, ABT-450, ABT-267, ABT-333 and ledipasvir - Basic research highlights from CROI 2013 - Probiotic/prebiotic supplement combination shows benefits in SIV-infected pigtailed macaques TREATMENT ACCESS - Upcoming WHO ART guidelines - Fixed dose combination efavirenz/tenofovir/FTC for South Africa 19 21 23 25 - New UNAIDS report highlights progress in the AIDS response - in Africa Indian Supreme Court delivers verdict in Novartis case: decision safeguards access to affordable medicines and prevents abusive patenting of medicines FDA approval of generic ARVs ANTIRETROVIRALS - FDA delays decision for elvitegravir and cobicistat - EU approval for raltegravir in children aged 2 years and older - FDA update label for paediatric efavirenz and capsule sprinkle formulation - Cobicistat compared to ritonavir to boost atazanavir in treatment naive patients SIDE EFFECTS & COMPLICATIONS - Osteonecrosis in HIV positive patients is associated with increased levels of CRP and D-dimer - No impact of ART on progression or regression of anal squamous intraepithelial lesions BASIC SCIENCE - Searching for HIV in Timothy Brown, the Berlin Patient - Reviewing strategies for draining HIV reservoirs Can a route to broadly neutralising antibodies be traced?
-OTHER NEWS 27 Life insurance for HIV positive people on stable treatment ON THE WEB28FUTURE MEETINGS28PUBLICATIONS AND SERVICES FROM i-BASE29ORDER FORM32 EDITORIAL This issue of HTB leads with reviews from the 14th Pharmacology Workshop that was held in Amsterdam in April.
+hiv treatment bulletin(e) htb(e): volume 2 number 5/6 may\june 2013 CONTENTS 2 2 6 EDITORIAL CONFERENCE REPORTS 14th International Workshop on Clinical Pharmacology, 22-24 April 2013, Amsterdam - Introduction - Population pharmacokinetics of efavirenz to inform dosing in children three months of age and above - Bilirubin as a surrogate marker for atazanavir in children - Transplacental transfer of atazanavir and neonatal hyperbilirubinaemia - Tenofovir population pharmacokinetics in pregnancy - Effect of rifampicin on BMS-663068 in healthy volunteers - Coformulated darunavir/cobicistat: an alternative to separate ritonavir boosting - Continuous infusion of T-20 in multidrug resistant patient with intolerance of s.c. injections CONFERENCE REPORTS 20th Conference on Retroviruses and Opportunistic Infections (CROI), 3-6 March 2013, Atlanta - Introduction - Small increase in birth defects in the French Perinatal Cohort - Uptake and retention in Malawi's Option B+ programme - Optimising ART initiation in pregnancy through linkage of services vs integration of ART into antenatal care - Cardiovascular disease and other non-AIDS defining events - Dramatic advances at CROI for HCV treatment: telaprevir, boceprevir, faldaprevir, sofosbuvir, ABT-450, ABT-267, ABT-333 and ledipasvir - Basic research highlights from CROI 2013 - Probiotic/prebiotic supplement combination shows benefits in SIV-infected pigtailed macaques TREATMENT ACCESS - Upcoming WHO ART guidelines - Fixed dose combination efavirenz/tenofovir/FTC for South Africa 19 21 23 25 - UNAIDS report highlights progress in the AIDS response in Africa - Indian Supreme Court delivers verdict in Novartis case: decision safeguards access to affordable medicines and prevents abusive patenting of medicines - FDA approval of generic ARVs ANTIRETROVIRALS - EU approves four-in-one Stribild - EU approval for raltegravir in children aged 2 years and older - FDA delays decision for elvitegravir and cobicistat - FDA update label for paediatric efavirenz and capsule sprinkle formulation - Cobicistat compared to ritonavir to boost atazanavir in treatment naive patients SIDE EFFECTS & COMPLICATIONS - Osteonecrosis in HIV positive patients is associated with increased levels of CRP and D-dimer - No impact of ART on progression or regression of anal squamous intraepithelial lesions BASIC SCIENCE - Searching for HIV in Timothy Brown, the Berlin Patient - Reviewing strategies for draining HIV reservoirs Can a route to broadly neutralising antibodies be traced?
+OTHER NEWS 27 Life insurance for HIV positive people on stable treatment ON THE WEB28FUTURE MEETINGS28PUBLICATIONS AND SERVICES FROM i-BASE29 ORDER FORM 32 Published by HIV i-Base EDITORIAL This issue of HTB leads with reviews from the 14th Pharmacology Workshop that was held in Amsterdam in April.
 We also continue our reports from CROI 2013, with coverage of pregnancy and PMTCT, cardiavascular complications, new treatments for hepatitis C and basic science and cure studies.
-While US regulatory decisions are delayed for the separate formulations of elvitegravir and cobicistat, this does not affect the fixed dose combination Stribild (Quad) that is expected to receive EU approval as this issue is being printed.
+While US regulatory decisions are delayed for the separate formulations of elvitegravir and cobicistat, this does not affect the fixed dose combination Stribild (Quad) that received EU approval on May 28th as HTB went to press.
 Paediatric formulations of raltegravir and efavirenz have been approved by the European Commission and US FDA respectively.
 Global access news reports the final decision by the Indian Supreme Court to find against Novartis in their protracted claim to extend patent rights for the chemotherapy drug imatinib mesylate.
 We have reported on this case in HTB for over seven years.
 The results are a significant victory for common sense and global health and have implications for HIV and other treatments in resource-limited countries.
 We include the press release from MSF in full with links to further information.